vivizuma/odin-web-scraper/knowledge-check.md

 ## Classes

-* Describe the pros and cons of using classes in JavaScript.
-* How does JavaScript’s object creation differ from a language like Java or Ruby?
-* Explain the differences between object constructors and classes.
+* What differences are there between object constructors and classes?
-* What are “getters” & “setters”?
+* What are getters and setters?
-* Describe computed names and class fields.
-* Describe function binding.
-* Describe static properties.
-* Describe private class features.
 * How is inheritance used with classes?
-* Why is favoring Composition over Inheritance suggested?
+* What are some private class features?
+* What are static properties?

 ## ES6 Modules

-* Explain what npm is and where it was commonly used before being adopted on the frontend.
-* Describe what npm init does and what package.json is.
-* Know how to install packages using npm.
-* Describe what a JavaScript module bundler like webpack is.
-* Explain what the concepts “entry” and “output” mean in relation to webpack.
-* Briefly explain what a development dependency is.
-* Explain what “transpiling code” means and how it relates to frontend development.
-* Briefly describe what a task runner is and how it’s used in frontend development.
-* Describe how to write an npm automation script.
+* Before ES6 modules, how would you privatize a variable from being accessible in other files?
+* Before ES6 modules, how would you expose variables to be accessible in later files?
-* Explain one of the main benefits of writing code in modules.
+* What are some benefits of writing code in modules?
-* Explain “named exports” and “default exports”.
+* What is the difference between default and named exports?
+* What is an entry point?
+* How do you link a module script in HTML?

+## npm

+* What is npm?
+* What file does npm use that contains all information about dependencies?

 ## Webpack

-* How do you load CSS using webpack?
+* What is a bundler?
+* What is Webpack?
-* How do you load images using webpack?
+* How do you bundle JavaScript?
-* How do you load fonts using webpack?
+* How do you load CSS using Webpack?
-* How do you automatically build HTML files in dist using webpack?
+* How do you automatically build HTML files in dist using Webpack?
-* How do you automatically build an HTML file in dist using a custom template in src?
-* How would you track errors in bundled source code?
+* How would you handle assets like local image files?
+* What Webpack tool could you use during development to view changes to your website live?
+* How does using a source map help with development?

 ## Project: Restaurant Page

+## Revisiting Webpack

+* Where do npm scripts live?
+* How do you define and run npm scripts?
+* What are the two Webpack modes?
+* What tool allows you to split your Webpack configuration file with minimal duplication?
+* What is a template repository, and how would you create one?

 ## JSON